A Midcentury Revolution In Farming Would Change Wisconsin Forever

 Many young people left the land to find employment in cities.
 Those remaining on the farm now felt the need to purchase more land and invest in the mechanization required to farm more acres.
 Dairy farmers purchased more cows and built larger barns and silos, and their debt levels rose.
 Some left dairy farming to concentrate on raising cash crops — mainly corn and later soybeans — for sale off the farm.
 Others left dairy farming to grow vegetables and other specialty crops.

 Jerry Apps was born and raised on a central Wisconsin farm.
 He is a former county agent for the University of Wisconsin-Extension and professor emeritus for the College of Agriculture and Life Sciences at UW-Madison.
-He is the author of more than forty fiction, nonfiction and children's books, with topics ranging from barns and cheese factories to farming with horses and the Ringling Brothers circus, and his experiences are detailed in three Wisconsin Public Television documentaries: Jerry Apps: A Farm Story, A Farm Winter with Jerry Apps and The Land with Jerry Apps.
+He is the author of more than forty fiction, nonfiction and children's books, with topics ranging from barns and cheese factories to farming with horses and the Ringling Brothers circus, and his experiences are detailed in multiple Wisconsin Public Television documentaries, including Jerry Apps: A Farm Story, A Farm Winter with Jerry Apps, The Land with Jerry Apps, Jerry Apps: Never Curse the Rain and Jerry Apps: One-Room School.